papicella/RTIWeb/README.md

 operating system usage, dropped calls, interface counts, 2g/3g/4g traffic etc. It is NOT a graphical interface, it is meant to demonstrate querying data in real time as it hits Greenplum to show how quickly we can query RTI events.

-In order toq uery data in real time Greenplum needs to have partitions setup which host the most recent data.
+In order to query data in real time Greenplum needs to have partitions setup which host the most recent data.
 It's best to have around 1 - 2 hours of data to provide meaningful reports with.
 Queries should execute in under 2 seconds regardless of how many events RTI has written to the transactions table